calvincanas/auction-web-app/README.md

 - can view products you have bids
 - can view all products to bid
 - get inform of next live bidding

+## Next thing to do:
+- Bid feature for each products